Let Us Know How We Can Help You.

-- Protect various types of liquid and tangible assets, such as intellectual property, investment portfolios, life insurance policies, and other types of financial assets.
+- You can protect various types of liquid and tangible assets, such as intellectual property, investment portfolios, life insurance policies, and other types of financial assets.

-- People in high-risk professions, like business vendors, bankers, lawyers, doctors, and others can use a Cook Islands Trust to protect their assets during an economic or political crisis.
+- People in high-risk professions, such as business vendors, bankers, lawyers, doctors, and others, can use a Cook Islands trust to protect their assets during an economic or political crisis.

-- You can also use the trust for wealth preservation, sharing wealth among family members, estate planning, retirement planning, diversifying assets, reducing estate taxes, lawsuit protection, and holding stock options.
+- You can also use a trust for preserving wealth, sharing wealth among family members, estate planning, retirement planning, diversifying assets, reducing estate taxes, protecting against lawsuits, and holding stock options.

 Structure of a Cook Islands Trust

-The structure of a Cook Islands Trust is simple, consisting of four parties to the trust:
+The structure of a Cook Islands trust is simple and consists of four parties:

-- Settlor: He/she is the one who creates a trust and places assets under it—that’s you.
+- Settlor: He/she is the person who creates a trust and places assets under it—that’s you.

-- Trust Protector: He/she is responsible for appointing trustees and overseeing their activities.
-The settlor appoints the protector to supervise the trust and to ensure that the trustee is acting in the settlor’s best interest.
-The protector may be an attorney, family member, or some other trustworthy person.
+- Trust protector: He/she is responsible for appointing trustees and overseeing their activities.
+The settlor appoints the protector to supervise the trust and to ensure the trustees are acting in the settlor’s best interest.
+The protector may be an attorney, trust protector company, family member, or some other trustworthy person.

-- Beneficiary: He/she is the one who benefits from the trust.
-For most Cook Islands Trusts, the beneficiary and the settlor are the same person.
-But the settlor may add other persons (such as family members or other loved ones) to the trust.
+- Beneficiary: He/she is the person who benefits from the trust.
+For most Cook Islands trusts, the beneficiary and the settlor are the same person.
+However, the settlor may add other individuals (e.g., family members or other loved ones) to the trust.

 What Can a Cook Islands Trust Protect?